christianjans/MesoNet/docs/chan_lab_scripts.md

 The `dlc_output/` directory contains the output of the DeepLabCut inference which creates the segmentation of the brain image.
-The file, `region_points_<num>.pkl` is a serialized Python dictionary describing the regions of the MesoNet segmentation.
+The file, `region_points_<num>.pkl` is a serialized Python dictionary describing the regions of the MesoNet segmentation of the `<num>`th image.
 The dictionary keys are a tuple of two integers which represents the x, y coordinate of a pixel in a 512x512 version of the brain image.
 The value is the MesoNet region number.

 To examine a region points file, load it in Python: